 There is a step-by-step guide that helps you configure ngrok on your computer with Mac OS.

-- Download ngrok version that corresponds to your platform from the official source https://ngrok.com/download
+- Download the ngrok version corresponding to your platform from the official source https://ngrok.com/download

-- Create a folder on your side and unzip ngrok.
+- Create a folder on your computer and unzip ngrok.
 In my case this is:

 - My local domain is